andrewsoltisz/SPACE---Spatial-Pattern-Analysis-using-Closest-Events/SPACE/README.md

 21. **YX_Delta_CDF_x** – x-coordinates (distance) of Y-->X delta function
 22. **YX_Delta_CDF_y** – y-coordinates (delta probability) of Y-->X delta function
 23. **YX_Spatial_Association_Index** – spatial association index for Y-->X. Computed as the absolute maximum of YX_Delta_CDF_y.
-24. **YX_Spatial_Assocation_pValue** – p-value from a 2-sided KS test comparing the Y-->X observed and random distributions.
+24. **YX_Spatial_Association_pValue** – p-value from a 2-sided KS test comparing the Y-->X observed and random distributions.
 The null hypothesis states that these distributions are identical and therefor X-->Y is CSR

 ## Table field definitions for SPACE batch-image analysis function output.
 Rows correspond to individual batches of images, columns correspond to batch SPACE results for each group of images:
 1. **Sample_Size** – number of images in the batch